-Driver uninstall errors - how to manually remove the IP Driver
+Driver uninstall errors - how to manually remove the IP-Driver

-To determine if this is necessary, check for Windows Updates and try re-running the installer you ran previously but this time, choose the REPAIR option.
+To determine if these steps are necessary, check for Windows Updates and try re-running the installer you ran previously but this time, choose the REPAIR option.
 Once that completes, reboot the PC.
-Once the PC comes back up, re-run the installer again, choose the REMOVE option, and reboot.
+OR.
+Re-run the installer once more, choose the REMOVE option, and reboot.

-From the Windows start menu, select "Run".
-From the Run menu, enter "regedit" and click OK.
+- From the Run menu, enter "regedit" and click OK.

-In the Windows Registry Editor, Navigate to HKEY_LOCAL_MACHINE → SYSTEM → CurrentControlSet → Services as shown here ;
+- In the Windows Registry Editor, Navigate to HKEY_LOCAL_MACHINE → SYSTEM → CurrentControlSet → Services as shown here ;

-- Restart the PC
+After the PC Restart

-- Navigate to C:\Windows\System32\drivers\
+- Navigate to C:\Windows\System32\drivers\ and delete the file;

-- From the folder C:\Windows\sysWOW64\
+- From the folder C:\Windows\sysWOW64\ delete the files;

 - axiaadvd (application)